hyonluv/ops-readijg-notes/README.md

 # ops-reading-notes
-this is my collection of notes for ops class
+## this is also where my code challenges are stored from ops 201d6